KaleoSoftware/documentation.kaleosoftware.com/docs/System Security.md

 Kaleo follows the [Twelve Factor App](http://12factor.net/) methodology for system design and architecture, which is a set of best practices for building modern scalable, maintainable, and secure SaaS applications.
 All administrator access to Kaleo servers is secured via Two-Factor Authentication, and strictly limited to key personnel.

+Kaleo follows immutable infrastructure practices, where all Kaleo infrastructure is declaratively defined in code, that is used to build up servers from a known-good, hardened base image.
+When new OS software or patches need to be deployed, a new image is built and attached to the Amazon Elastic Load Balancer, and the old images are destroyed.
+Immutable infrastructure benefits include lower IT complexity and failures, improved security and easier troubleshooting than on mutable infrastructure.
+It eliminates server patching and configuration changes, because each update to the service or application workload initiates a new, tested and up-to-date instance.
+If the new instance does not meet expectations, it is simple to roll back to the prior known-good instance.

 Kaleo logs all OS and Web App events into a centralized logging/analysis/monitoring system, which alerts Kaleo system administrators to any abnormal behavior, potential attacks, or performance/availability issues.

 Kaleo currently utilizes several 3rd-party security vendors to perform routine scans on the site from the outside and test for any known vulnerabilities.